pap1723/HPTechTree/README.md

 **TIER 12: 2050 and beyond**
 These technologies have not been developed yet, or they are just on the drawing board.
 Things like Warp Drives and FTL travel and Nuclear Fusion will take us to the stars.

+## MOD CONFLICTS
+There will only be mod conflicts with mods that are new tech trees or move parts around in a different organization.

+* Community Tech Tree
+* Engineering Tech Tree
+* SETI Tech Tree
+* Unmanned Before Manned
+* RP-0
+* Open Tech Tree

+## SUPPORTED PARTS MODS
+Every parts mod will be supported out of the box as the design of the tech tree utilizes the existing nodes from the stock tech tree.
+For the most part, you will not have many conflicts as the parts will appear where the mod creator wanted them to.
+They will not necessarily show up in the exact proper place.
+If you would like to add support for your mod, please contact me.
+If you have a request for a mod to be fully supported, please let me know.

+* CryoEngines and CryoTanks
+* DMagic Orbital Science
+* Fuel Tanks Plus
+* SCANsat

+## FUTURE PLANS
+I will be adding full integration of more mods.
+My plan is to continue to update the tree with new mods added.
+The order I will integrate the mods is determined by which I used in my own saves first.

+## CHANGELOG

+* 1.0 - July 21, 2016
+  * Initial Release